Mar 24

 andCameron Zohoori

-Documentary Filmmaker, Vignette Creative
+Documentary filmmaker, Vignette Creative

 Program Description

-Details to come!
-Presented as part the 2021 National Evening of Science on Screen.
+Then on March 24, all of the featured experts join together for a live online Q&A. Presented as part the 2021 National Evening of Science on Screen.

 Presented At